oliwarner/django-multifactor/README.md

 To update the pre-commit-config.yaml run `pre-commit autoupdate`.

 To run pre-commit hooks againt all files run `pre-commit run --all-files`.

+To contribute translations please see the [Contributing translations](#Contributing translations) section

 # Testing
 This project uses [tox](https://tox.readthedocs.io/en/latest/) for testing.
 Install tox via pip and run `tox` to run